thisispivi/Deep-Learning-Supermarket/README.md

 We used just the first two files and we removed all the coordinates columns, because we don't need the position in which the photo was taken, we need just the name of the file and the class.

-For both the trainign and the validation set, using a bash script file we divided all the images into folders from 00 to 15 based on their class.
+For both the training and the validation set, using a bash script file, we divided all the images into folders from 00 to 15 based on their class.

-There are two folders:
+So we have two folders:
 1. **ValidationSet**: in which we can find all the validation set images
 2. **TrainingSet**: in which we can find all the training set images